Framer is for Mac only. Get notified when we launch a Windows version.

 Can I design in Artboards?

-The position of the extreme left artboard on your canvas will be set to
+Yes, you can design in Artboards.
+The position of the extreme left Artboard on your canvas will be set to

-All other Artboards are positioned relative to the most left artboard.
+All other Artboards are positioned relative to the leftmost Artboard.
 This makes it easier to prototype multi-screen flows.

 What happens to hidden layers?